-Common Sources of Dietary Imbalance
+Common Sources of Dietary and Hormonal Imbalances

-Or you may be eating too many packaged and processed foods that (in addition to sugar) contain unhealthy vegetable oils and artificial ingredients.
-These food choices are not only not providing the nutritional support your body needs, they are introducing other ingredients such as chemicals and substances that will impair healthy body function and hormone balance.
+Not only do processed foods fail to provide the nutritional support your body needs, they are actually introducing harmful ingredients like chemicals and substances that will impair healthy body function and hormone balance.

-Foods That May Be Causing Hormone Disruption
+Foods In Your Kitchen That May Be Causing Hormone Disruption

-The problem is that the feed chickens receive contains soy which is laden with estrogen-like substances and is likely genetically modified; corn that is not food grade and contains GMOs; cereals often including wheat and GMOs; and processed oils, such as canola oil.
+The problem is that the feed chickens receive contains soy, which is laden with estrogen-like substances and is likely genetically modified; corn that is not food grade and contains GMOs; cereals often including wheat and GMOs; and processed oils, such as canola oil.
 Poultry farms are not looking for high quality feed ingredients; they are looking for the cheapest possible protein and fat sources they can find.